Obama's Muslim Childhood

 Into this larger pattern of mendacity about his past life arises the question of Obama's discussion of his faith, perhaps the most singular and outrageous of his lies.

 Asked about the religion of his childhood and youth, Obama offers contradictory answers.
 He finessed a Mar.
 2004 question, "Have you always been a Christian?" by replying: "I was raised more by my mother and my mother was Christian."
-But in Dec.
-2007 he belatedly decided to give a straight answer: "My mother was a Christian from Kansas. … I was raised by my mother.
+In Dec.
+2007 he confirmed this in stronger words: "My mother was a Christian from Kansas. … I was raised by my mother.
 So, I've always been a Christian."
 In Feb.
 2009, however, he offered a completely different account:

 He further elaborated this answer in Sept.
 2010, saying: "I came to my Christian faith later in life."

 Which is it?
 Has Obama "always been a Christian" or did he "become a Christian" after college?
 Self-contradiction on so fundamental a matter of identity, when added to the general questioning about the accuracy of his autobiography, raises questions about veracity; would someone telling the truth say such varied and opposite things about himself?
 Inconsistency is typical of fabrication: when making things up, it's hard to stick with the same story.
 Obama appears to be hiding something.
 Was he the areligious child of irreligious parents?
 Or was he always a Christian?
 A Muslim?
 Or was he, in fact, something of his own creation – a Christian/Muslim?

 Obama provides some information on his Islamic background in his two books, Dreams and The Audacity of Hope (2006).
 In 2007, when Hillary Clinton was still the favored Democratic candidate for president, a number of reporters dug up information about Obama's time in Indonesia.
 Obama's statements as president have provided important insights into his mentality.
-The major biographies of Obama, devote little attention to this topic, both the friendly ones (such as those by David Maraniss, David Mendell, and David Remnick) and the hostile ones (such as by Jack Cashill, Jerome R. Corsi, Dinish D'Souza, Aaron Klein, Edward Klein, and Stanley Kurtz).
+The major biographies of Obama, devote little attention to this topic, both the friendly ones (such as those by David Maraniss, David Mendell, and David Remnick) and the hostile ones (such as by Jack Cashill, Jerome R. Corsi, Dinesh D'Souza, Aaron Klein, Edward Klein, and Stanley Kurtz).